malinlarsson/courses/ngsintro/1705/labs/NGS_workflow.md

 The &lt;reference&gt; is our reference fasta again.
 The &lt;input bam&gt; is the output from the recalibration step.
 The output file is &lt;filename.g.vcf&gt;.
-It needs to have a .g.vcf extension because it is a gvcf file.
+It needs to have a .g.vcf extension to correctly identify as a gVCF file.
-The filename prefix should be identifiable as associated with your BAM file name (like the name root you use before the .bam) so you can tell later which vcf file came from which BAM).
+The filename prefix should be identifiable as associated with your BAM file name (like the name root you use before the .bam) so you can tell later which VCF file came from which BAM).
 The --variant_index_type LINEAR and --variant_index_parameter 128000 sets the correct index strategy for the output gVCF.

-Rerun the mapping and variant calling steps for at least one more sample from the course directory ```/sw/courses/ngsintro/gatk/fastq/wgs``` before continuing with the next step.
-Make sure it is also 17q.
+As mentioned in [General tips nr 5](https://github.com/SciLifeLab/courses/blob/gh-pages/ngsintro/1705/labs/NGS_workflow.md#general-tips) it is now time to rerun the mapping and variant calling steps for at least one more sample from the course directory ```/sw/courses/ngsintro/gatk/fastq/wgs``` before continuing with the next step.
+Make sure it is also 17q so the genomic regions are comparable.

 # Joint genotyping

-Now you will call variants on all the gvcf-files produced in the previous step by using GenotypeGVCFs.
-This takes the output from the Haplotypecaller that was run on each sample to create raw SNP and indel VCFs.
+Now you will call genotypes from all the gVCF-files produced in the previous step by using GenotypeGVCFs.
+This takes the output from the HaplotypeCaller that was run on each sample to create raw SNP and indel VCFs.

 ```bash
 java -Xmx16g -jar $GATK_HOME/GenomeAnalysisTK.jar -T GenotypeGVCFs -R <ref file> --variant <sample1>.g.vcf --variant <sample2>.g.vcf ... -o <output>.vcf
 ```

 As an alternative try to run the same thing but with all the gVCF for all low_coverage files in the course directory.
-A gVCF file where these have been merged can be found in the course directory, /sw/courses/ngsintro/gatk/vcfs/ILLUMINA.low_coverage.17q.g.vcf.
-In the next step when viewing the data in IGV, look at both and try to see if there is a difference for a your sample.
+A gVCF file where these have been merged can be found in the course directory at /sw/courses/ngsintro/gatk/vcfs/ILLUMINA.low_coverage.17q.g.vcf.
+In the next step when viewing the data in IGV, look at both and try to see if there is a difference for your sample.

 ```bash
 java -Xmx16g -jar $GATK_HOME/GenomeAnalysisTK.jar -T GenotypeGVCFs -R <ref file> --variant /sw/courses/ngsintro/gatk/vcfs/ILLUMINA.low_coverage.17q.g.vcf -o <output>